MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/ssmp-management-pack-delivery.md

 # Management Pack Delivery

-You can download Management Pack for SQL Server from the [Microsoft portal](https://www.microsoft.com/) and System Center Operations Manager Online Catalog.
+You can download Management Pack for SQL Server from the [Microsoft portal](https://www.microsoft.com/en-us/download/details.aspx?id=56203) and System Center Operations Manager Online Catalog.

 The package includes the following files:

 - **SQLServerMP.Windows.msi**—a set of MP and MPB files for monitoring SQL on Windows.

 - **SQLServerMP.Linux.msi**—a set of MP and MPB files for monitoring SQL on Linux.

-- **SQLServerMPGuide.pdf**—the operations guide.

-- **SQLServerDashboardsGuide.pdf**—the operations guide for SQL MP Dashboards.

-- **SQLServerMPWorkflowList.pdf**—a complete list of SQL Server MP workflows.

 Management Pack for SQL Server consists of the following files: